 - meet all degree, College and University graduation requirements for the second degree program in the catalog under which the student enters or in a subsequent catalog

 - meet all prerequisite and course requirements in the major field(s) for the second degree

-If a student holds a bachelor’s degree from a regionally accredited institution of higher learning, the University presumes all general education, core curriculum requirements are completed.
+If a student holds a bachelor’s degree from an institution accredited by one of the aforementioned agencies, the University presumes all general education/core curriculum requirements are completed.
 This presumption does not apply to ancillary college and curricular requirements required by the college awarding the degree.

 Students are responsible for declaring their intent to pursue a second bachelor’s degree by filing an approval plan of study with the primary college of residency.
-To ensure appropriate advising, approval is obtained at a point when no less than 30 hours of course work remains for the completion of one or both degrees.
+To ensure appropriate advising, approval is obtained at a point when no fewer than 30 hours of coursework remains for the completion of one or both degrees.
 Students are also responsible for re-filing updated plans of study if changes are desired.

 For degrees in different colleges, students must establish one college as their primary college of residency.
 If program accreditation is a component of the degree program, then the primary college of residency must be the college of the degree program whose professional accreditation requires residency.
 The student must pay all fees and adhere to all requirements of each college, other than residency.